The supremely serene slipway leading out to Salton Sea.

 Part two of a grand tour of the desert of Southern California (well, 380 miles of it), goes from El Centro north up to the strange and deserted Salton City, by the edge of the Salton Sea.
-The sea, which has come and gone over thousands of years, is the largest lake in California and is 227 feet below sea-level, was last filled by accident from a breach in the Colorado River around 1907, but has been drying out since.
-Opinions vary on whether the sea is dying a slow death or is a thriving oasis of sea-life.
+The sea, which has come and gone over thousands of years, is the largest lake in California and is 227 feet below sea-level.
+It was last filled by accident from a breach in the Colorado River around 1907, but has been drying out since, although opinions vary on whether the sea is dying a slow death or is a thriving oasis of sea-life.
 Whichever, after a bit of a searching, Nosher drove to the water's edge expecting it to be a bustling port with boats and stuff.
 Instead, the place is utterly deserted - silence hangs heavy in the air, interupted only occasionally by the cry of one of the pelicans nearby as it takes listlessly to flight.
 The sea is 25% saltier than the Pacific, and the smell is similarly more concentrated - dead fish litter the beach, which is made from countless millions of small shells.
 Nearby, a salt crust covers a small pool.
 Throughout the entire city, there's barely a sign of life - maybe that's just the season, as it was very hot - apart from another passing visitor who seems somewhat staggered to find a British tourist in the area.
 Even after chatting for a few minutes he thought I must be from Arizona.
 Leaving Salton, driving through the Anza-Borrega badlands, it was back to the town of Julian and the familiar drive down Route 79 to re-join the I-8.
-The Salton Sea remains, to-date, one of the weirdest, and yet most memorable places, ever visited
+The Salton Sea remains, to-date, one of the weirdest, and yet most memorable places, ever visited.

 next album: Scenes and People of Balboa Park, San Diego, California - 25th September 2005